Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_example.md

 <img src="https://github.com/user-attachments/assets/ddef32f0-1915-4129-921f-6974b1aaccd5" width="300">

 **Extras**

-We are so excited to see all the cool ideas and amazing projects from our fellow Neuroteches!
+We are so excited to see all the cool ideas and amazing projects built by our fellow Neuroteches!

 <img src="https://github.com/user-attachments/assets/0146e680-affd-49e7-8442-74634ccc68ef" width="200">